petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md

 ---
 # Batch YAML Configuration Reference

-You can define a batch client extension with a `client-extension.yaml` file.
+Use a `client-extension.yaml` file to define a batch client extension.

 ## Usage Details